kajahno/ansible-tutorial/README.md

     * Install all the required software for this tutorial
 * Part 2: best practices and first playbook
     * Create a role to provision the popular nginx webserver with a sample page
-    * Create a playbook to use it
+    * Create a playbook to use the role
 * Part 3: handling the inventory
     * Variable precedence
     * Multiple environments